contao/docs/CONTRIBUTING.md

 ### GitHub only workflow

 All you need to contribute to the documentation is a GitHub account.
 There are no further installations necessary.
-This approach is handy for changing existing content, for example to change spelling mistakes.
-If you want to create new content we recommend the "Local Workflow".

 First step is to [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the [Contao docs repo](https://github.com/contao/docs) (recommended).
 As an alternative, you could also edit the markdown files directly in the [Contao docs repo](https://github.com/contao/docs) and save your changes with a comment.
 GitHub will then automatically create a fork and a new branch with your changes in your repository (named "patch-1" for example).

 Eiher way, switch to your repository and branch and make a pull request.
 If your changes are taken over by the Contao team, you will receive corresponding information.